-My six years providing care for Post-Traumatic Stress Disorder (PTSD) could not have prepared me for the complexity and gravity of the psychosocial wellbeing in refugee settlements in Lebanon.
+My six years of providing care for Post-Traumatic Stress Disorder (PTSD) could not have prepared me for the complexity and gravity of the psychosocial wellbeing in refugee settlements in Lebanon.

 Addressing Post-Traumatic Stress in the Widows Camp

-During the medical mission, my colleagues and I spent seven days working within informal settlement in the Beka’a Valley that were referred to as “Widow’s Camp,” located one mile from the Syrian-Lebanese border.
+During the medical mission, my colleagues and I spent seven days working within an informal settlement in the Beka’a Valley that was referred to as “Widow’s Camp,” located one mile from the Syrian-Lebanese border.
 There, most of the residents’ male relatives – husbands and fathers – have been killed in the conflict or have gone missing.
 The Beka’a Valley houses close to half a million Syrian refugees; they are legally barred from gaining employment in the country’s formal economy.

-With Syria entering its eighth year of war, the psyches of young refugees children have been shaped by destructive conflict and its painful consequences.
+With Syria entering its eighth year of the war, the psyches of young refugee children have been shaped by destructive conflict and its painful consequences.
 I met many children who bore the effects of trauma and toxic stress.
 Although outwardly, many of the children I met had a cheerful demeanor, it wasn’t long until I witnessed their underlying stress.
-I noticed that many children displayed intense emotional dysregulation, quickly shifting from laughter, to anger, to sadness.
+I noticed that many children displayed intense emotional dysregulation, quickly shifting from laughter to anger, to sadness.
 These rapid shifts indicated the extreme sensitivity of their nervous systems, and chronic hyperarousal — the effects of surviving stressful events such as barrel bombs, chemical attacks, the loss of caregivers and siblings.
 This trauma is only compounded by the dire circumstances within poorly constructed refugee settlements.

 While we heard story after story of tragedy and trauma, we also heard multiple accounts of children who resorted to cutting themselves as an effort to relieve intensely deep psychological pain, even if for a brief moment.
 There were also multiple reports of suicidality.
-Many of the medical conditions seen in the camp were either exacerbated by, or brought on by, the trauma of this tragic conflict.
+Many of the medical conditions seen in the camp were either exacerbated by or brought on by, the trauma of this tragic conflict.

-During these encounters, we engaged each individual in brief psychological first aid, and provided psychoeducation to their parents.
+During these encounters, we engaged each individual in brief psychological first aid and provided psycho-education to their parents.
 Our ultimate hope, however, was accessibility to long-term psychosocial care.
 SAMS is the only organization to have a known psychosocial presence and clinic in the area.
 However, transportation remains a significant barrier in accessing these services.
 Each time we suggested receiving further services, we were met with the same response, “we have no way of getting there.
 We have no money to pay for a taxi.”
 The need for mental health services is beyond words, yet the resources simply are not available.